Download

 Conclusion

-The IDEAL framework gives you a repeatable process, keyword mapping removes the guesswork from choosing operations, and careful verification catches errors before they become wrong answers.
+The 5-step IDEAL framework gives you a repeatable process to solve math word problems step by step, keyword mapping removes the guesswork from choosing operations, and careful verification catches errors before they become wrong answers.

 Start with one problem type, master it, then move to the next.
 Within a few weeks, you’ll find yourself approaching word problems with confidence rather than dread.